Assessment of normalizing flows for parameter estimation on time-frequency representations of gravitational-wave data: Discussion

 Particular care has to be taken with the source-frame chirp mass (referred to as chirp mass during this comparison) due to the necessity to calculate redshift from luminosity distance and therefore assume a particular set of cosmological parameters.
 Here we adopt the parameters published in~\cite{Planck_2015_params}, as this set of parameters is the most commonly used in the field of GW cosmology.

-Fig.~\ref{fig:base_paper_comp} shows that we achieve remarkable fidelity on the chirp mass inference.
-Our results reinforce our previous methodology~\cite{Base_paper_Valencia} where it agreed with GWTC data (e.g.~for GW190503), and corrects it where it disagreed (e.g.~for the pair of GW190413 events).
+Fig.~\ref{fig:base_paper_comp} shows that we achieve a significant improvement on the chirp mass inference with respect to our previous methodology~\cite{Base_paper_Valencia} while being mostly in agreement with GWTC-2.1.
+Our results reinforce the previous ones where they agreed with GWTC data (e.g.~for GW190503), and correct them where they disagreed (e.g.~for the pair of GW190413 events).
 This is worth noting, considering that we are using a different signal representation than in the published catalog.
 It also reinforces the idea that, with enough training data and model expressivity, spectrograms can provide accurate chirp mass posteriors.
 The estimation of the luminosity distance represents, by far, the greatest improvement.
 Our previous methodology had an upper prior limit of $4 \ \mathrm{Gpc}$, which combined with small datasets and SNR-informed rejection of prior samples, greatly disfavored long distance events.
-Deviations from the medians were also artificially low, which our model has corrected.
+Deviations from the medians were also artificially low, which GP15 has corrected.
 Aside from the upgrade in DL techniques, this improvement was achieved by training the model over 15 more epochs using an all-new dataset with a higher upper prior limit for luminosity distance (from the original $5\ \mathrm{Gpc}$ to $10\ \mathrm{Gpc}$).
-Finally, for the effective spin, a mass-weighted linear combination of the spin projections onto the orbital plane ; cf.~Eq.~(\ref{eq:chi_eff}), GP15 produces far more realistic posteriors, with credible intervals much more in line with GWTC-2.1.
+Finally, for the effective spin (a mass-weighted linear combination of the spin projections onto the orbital plane; cf.~Eq.~\ref{eq:chi_eff}), GP15 produces far more realistic posteriors, with credible intervals much more in line with GWTC-2.1.
 It is interesting to note that for the events that were marked for their mass, effective spin estimations are noticeably less confident than their published counterparts, but they still represent a major improvement over our previous work.
 In summary, the architectural and computational upgrade in our methodology compared with our previous investigation~\cite{Base_paper_Valencia} has significantly improved results.
 It also provides further evidence in support of machine-learning, image-based inference pipelines as a model to achieve results comparable to those attained with Monte Carlo approaches.